Developing Your Unique Brand

 From your Facebook cover photo to your Twitter handle, ensure that every single piece you upload/use/display makes sense in terms of your brand identity.
 These platforms offer a tremendous opportunity for you to extend your brand’s reach.
 And at the same time, you can reinforce the different elements associated with that brand.

-Don’t let the platforms sit stagnant.
+Don’t let the platforms sit stagnantly.
 If a customer leaves feedback or comments on something, most definitely engage with them.
 This is how you build up followers.
 This is also how you help to bolster your brand’s overall reputation.

-9. Keep Everything Consistent
+9. Keep Everything Consistent For a Solid Identity

 Whether promoting your brand on your social media channels or in more traditional forms, you want to be sure that everything is consistent.
 Consistency is key here.
 You’ve done all this work to develop a unique brand identity, now make sure you spend the time drumming it into peoples’ heads.
 The big names, the memorable companies, are experts at this.
 They don’t waver when it comes to staying on message and on-brand.
 You need to do the same.
 Stay on message, keep everything consistent, and deliver what consumers expect.